-Modern mustards contain ground powder from the turmeric plant—usually for color.
+Modern mustards contain ground turmeric—usually for color.
 Part of the curcumin family, turmeric is said to help treat cancer, Alzheimer’s, diabetes, allergies, arthritis and other chronic diseases.
-Today’s more adventurous varieties have added bacon bits, sweet or hot peppers, caramelized onions – even dried cranberries.
+Today’s more adventurous varieties have added bacon bits, sweet or hot peppers, caramelized onions—even dried cranberries.
 Coarse, creamy, fruity, fragrant, nutty, grainy, pungent or mild, contemporary mustards are used in creative cuisine to infuse foods (and drinks!) with palate-piquing flavor.

-Whatever your predilection, these mustardy recipes will add fun and flavor to your meals on National Mustard Day and beyond.
+Whatever your predilection, these mustardy recipes will add fun and flavor to your meals.

 2 lbs. salmon fillet